The Inconvenient Truth About Convenience Fees for Utilities

 • Kiosk payments?
 Same problem.

-Think about that for a second.
-AutoPay—the payment method that reduces late payments, cuts down on collection costs, and improves your Days Sales Outstanding—is the one method where you’re absorbing 100% of processing costs.
-You’re essentially paying customers to do the thing that saves you the most money.
+Think about that for a moment.
+AutoPay — the payment method that reduces late payments, cuts down on collection costs, and improves your Days Sales Outstanding — is the one channel where you’re absorbing 100% of processing costs.
+You’re essentially paying customers to do the thing that saves you the most money operationally.

 3. You Can’t Steer Customers to Cheaper Payment Methods